The holiday season is a time of giving. Yet, it can often be difficult to determine just how to give back to others during this time of year.

 Loneliness during the holidays isn’t exclusive to soldiers stationed overseas.
-Many elderly individuals at nursing homes go through the holiday season without receiving any visitors – especially this year.
+Many elderly individuals at nursing homes go through the holiday season without receiving any visitors.

 Here’s a list of some local nursing homes you could reach out to in your area:

 • Shelby Skilled Nursing and Rehabilitation

 Four-legged friends need companionship during the holidays, too.
 Many dogs and cats are housed in shelters, especially around this time of year.

 You can do your part to help look after the animals housed there by volunteering by donating food or other supplies.
 You can even foster a pet until it’s ready to move to a new home.
 Check out the list below for some local animal shelters in your area:

 • Auglaize County Humane Society (Wapakoneta)